Sooryasanand/Saibai-Island-App/README.md

 ---

 ## How to Run It?
-The APK for **GoNSW** is available in the **Releases** section of its GitHub repository.
+The APK for **Saibai Island** is available in the **Releases** section of its GitHub repository.
 Download and install the APK on your Android device to get started.

-> **Note**: The app requires an active internet connection to fetch real-time train data via the NSW Transport API.
+> **Note**: The app requires an active internet connection to get real time news and information.

 ---